cpuguy83/monitoring_agent/README.md

 Agent.start # Blocks the main thread
 ```

+Currently hardcoded to start 10 worker agents
+No work queue is implemented yet, so once you have 1 busy workers, it will block

 ## Contributing to agent

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.